-Assignments are displayed as the number of FTEs from a specific personnel group used to perform a specific capability.
+Assignments are displayed as the number of FTEs from a single personnel group used to perform a single capability.
 The personnel group and capability (Joint Capability Area) must be selected from the dropdown menus.

 Availability is shown as a capacity line - the maximum number of personnel available in FTEs with that capability.
 The capacity line value is set on Analysis Inputs sub-tab Manpower Availability & Phase Durations.
-Contractors do not have a capacity line (maximum availability) since they are assumed to be an unlimited resource.
+U.S. Contractors do not have a capacity line (maximum availability) since they are assumed to be an unlimited resource.
+LN and TCN contractors will only have capacity lines if those values were entered on the Manpower Availability page.

-Overages are displayed as the number of additional FTEs for the selected personnel group and capability that would be required to accomplish the requested workload.
+Overages are only displayed for Military - Active.
+Overages are displayed as the number of additional FTEs that would be required to accomplish the requested workload.
 When there are insufficient resources to accomplish workload the optimization model will identify the cheapest resource pool that could be used to fulfill the unsatisfied demand.